Warsaw Ghetto Uprising: Jewish

 More weapons were supplied throughout the uprising, and some were captured from the Germans.
-Some weapons were handmade by the resistance; sometimes such weapons worked, other times they jammed repeatedly.
+Some weapons were handmade by the resistance; sometimes such weapons worked.

-Shortly before the uprising, Polish-Jewish historian Emanuel Ringelblum (who managed to escape from the Warsaw Ghetto, but was later discovered and executed in 1944) visited a ŻZW armoury hidden in the basement at 7 Muranowska Street.
+Shortly before the uprising, Polish-Jewish historian Emanuel Ringelblum (who managed to escape from the Warsaw Ghetto but was later discovered and executed in 1944) visited a ŻZW armoury hidden in the basement at 7 Muranowska Street.
 In his notes, which form part of Oneg Shabbat archives, he reported:

 They were armed with revolvers stuck in their belts.
 Different kinds of weapons were hung in the large rooms: light machine guns, rifles, revolvers of different kinds, hand grenades, bags of ammunition, German uniforms, etc., all of which were utilized to the full in the April "action". (...)
 While I was there, a purchase of arms was made from a former Polish Army officer, amounting to a quarter of a million zloty; a sum of 50,000 zlotys was paid on account.
 Two machine guns were bought at 40,000 złoty each, and a large amount of hand grenades and bombs.Yosef Kermisch, "To live with honour and die with honour!
 Selected documents from the Warsaw Ghetto Undergroung Archives.
 Oneg Shabbat", Jerusalem, Yad Vashem, 1986.

-Due to the nature of the conflict and that it took place within the confines of German-guarded Warsaw Ghetto, the role of the Polish Home Army was primarily one of ancillary support; namely, the provision of arms, ammunition and training.
 Although the Home Army's stocks were meager, and general provision of arms limited, the right-wing ŻZW received significant quantities of armaments, including some heavy and light machine guns, submachine guns, rifles, pistols and grenades.